eurucamp/2012.eurucamp.org/source/blog/2012-08-07-announcing-our-schedule.html.markdown

 published: true
 ---

-  Our schedule is now online!
+  Our schedule for main sessions is now online!
 We're excited.

   READMORE